The material presented here is for educational purposes only and is not intended to be used as financial, investment or legal advice.

 Money market accounts can help you save your dough at a faster rate.
 But what is a money market exactly and how do you open one?
 Learn how it differs from a traditional savings account and find out how to open a money market account at your bank or credit union.

-A money market can potentially help you save faster than a basic savings account because, in most cases, you earn higher interest on your deposits.
-It’s also more flexible than some other options and carries fewer risks than investing in stocks because the funds in your money market account (including the interest you’ve earned) are insured up to $250,000 by the Federal Deposit Insurance Corporation (banks) or the National Credit Union Administration (credit unions).
+A money market offered by a bank or credit union can potentially help you save faster than a basic savings account because, in most cases, you earn higher interest on your deposits.
+It’s also more flexible than some other options and carries fewer risks than investing in mutual funds such as stocks and bonds because the funds in your money market account (including the interest you’ve earned) are insured up to $250,000 by the FDIC (Federal Deposit Insurance Corporation) at a bank or the NCUA (National Credit Union Administration) at a credit union.
+Continue reading to find out how to open a money market account and compare the different saving options.

 It’s easy to open a new money market account!
 After you’ve saved up your initial deposit — whether it’s $2,000, $20,000 or $200,000 — you would follow your financial institution’s process for opening an account.
 You can open an account in person, by phone or online at most modern banks and credit unions.
 Some financial institutions, including Desert Financial, even offer an easy virtual account opening option through online banking and their mobile banking app.